Signed in as:

 1) it is conducted directly onto the leg of the antenna that is connected to the coax shield and then directly to the antenna input of the rig - like any other signal picked up by the antenna, and

-2) it is conducted on the shield back into the Radio Shack where it radiates energy that is picked up by our receivers, and
+2) it is conducted on the shield back into the Radio Shack where it radiates energy that is picked up by your receiver, and

-3) it is conducted on the coax shield directly to the "chassis" of the rig itself, where it will be picked up as noise by the rig.
+3) it is conducted on the coax shield directly to the "chassis" of the rig itself, where it will eventually be picked up as noise by your receiver.

 Placing one Common Mode Choke at (or very near) the feed point and a second choke near the rig greatly reduces the effect of local noise.
-Receiving performance benefits, sometimes dramatically.
+Unless you operate in a noiseless environment, receiving performance benefits dramatically.

-Every antenna system needs two Common Mode Chokes because there are two types of common mode current that we must eliminate.
-They are:
+Antenna systems generally reach their optimum level of performance by using two Common Mode Chokes.
+This is because there are two types of common mode current that we must eliminate:

 1) Conducted common mode current.
 This common mode current is conducted right onto the coax shield because the shield is electrically connected to one leg of the antenna.